-negation \neg , ~ conjunction \land , &, · disjunction \lor conditional \rightarrow , \supset biconditional \leftrightarrow , \equiv universal quantifier $\forall x, (x)$
+negation \neg , \sim conjunction \wedge , &, • disjunction \vee conditional \rightarrow , \supset biconditional \leftrightarrow , \equiv universal quantifier $\forall x, (x)$

+APPENDIX B

-Appendix B Alternative proof systems
+Alternative proof systems

 In formulating our natural deduction system, we treated certain rules of natural deduction as basic, and others as derived.
 However, we could equally well have taken various different rules as basic or derived.
 We will illustrate this point by considering some alternative treatments of disjunction, negation, and the quantifiers.
 We will also explain why we have made the choices that we have.